 Second, study the Bible with someone.

 Doing things together builds accountability and adds perspective.
 Usually, we read the Bible by ourselves, don’t we?
-Commit to reading the Bible twice a week all summer with someone.
+Commit to reading the Bible twice a week for a month with someone.
 You can count Sunday at church as one day.
 (If you skip church that week, you must add another day.)

 Finally, study the Bible with hope.